 Each colour and variety has slightly different characteristics and growth habits.
 All of the different varieties are bred to make them more suitable to different characteristics, climates and temperature zones.
 It’s a safe bet that if the particular plants are for sale in your area, then it’s likely that they are good to live in your area.

-If you live in an exceptionally cold place or a place that has sharp or long cold winters your raspberry plant might not survive very long in a container.
-This happens because they don’t have the insulation of the (underground) ground around the roots to keep them warmer.
+If you live in an exceptionally cold place or a place that has sharp or long cold winters your raspberry plant might not survive very long outside in a container.
+You’ll need to move it in to the garage or other sheltered spot for the winter.
+They freeze more easily because they don’t have the insulation of the (underground) ground around the roots to keep them warmer.
 The container will freeze more quickly and more solidly than the ground soil will.

 If you are using a raised bed or very large container then it will likely fair better.

-These are just few of the many varieties of raspberry available:
+These are just few of the many varieties of raspberries available on Amazon:

 - Autumn Bliss: ripens early fall, large fruit, medium height canes